-There must also be a system in effect for evaluation of potential or actual non-compliance as a result of audits and self-evaluations.
+There must also be a system in effect for evaluation of potential or actual non-compliance as a result of audits and self-evaluations, including internal and external audits, as well as audits conducted by the state or federal government.
 From the risk assessment, the Compliance Officer will develop, subject to approval by the Compliance Committee, an annual work plan for conducting audits and implementing other preventative measures.
 The Agency shall document results of work plan activities.